 5. To prevent damage, freshly reddened and not quite ripe berries are removed.

-6. After each rain, the earth is loosened.
+6. After each rain the earth is loosened.

-White spotting or ramulariasis
+White spot or ramularia

 2. Double treatment with Euparen.
 You can do 4 treatments, alternating Euparen and Bayleton.